IvanGarL/movie_reviewer/README.md

 # movie_reviewer
 NodeJS server that fetch [The Movie DB](https://developer.themoviedb.org/reference/intro/getting-started) API information and post reviews in postgres database.

+## Backend

-Tools used to implement the solution
+Tools used to implement the Backend:
 - Express: expose the BackEnd server APIs with a routing framework built-in the library.
 - TypeORM: implement the relational database schema in the application layer supported on the ORM features.
 - PostgreSQL: relational database system.